edgex004/KeyV2/README.md

  * replace linear_extrude_shape_hull with skin_extrude_shape_hull or something, to enable concave extrusions
  * replace current ISO enter shape with one that works for `skin()`
  * generate dishes via math?

+## Contributions welcome

+ My lists of key profiles and layouts are not exhaustive at all, if you want to contribute feel free to make a PR with your changes and we can work together on getting it merged!